Bouches du Rhône Department

 Cassis is a picturesque village tucked into a curve along the Mediterranean Sea between the calanques.
 The town with 8,000 inhabitants is about 20 km east of Marseille.
 It’s a fishing port on a steep hillside with vineyards and pastel-coloured houses that tumble down to the seaside.
 Bordering the marina are more pastel-coloured houses, shops and restaurants.
 Fishing boats, yachts and charter boats for trips to the calanques fill the port.
 According to Michel, Chez Gilbert is a terrific choice for lunch.

-In the 16th century, Cassis became renowned for white wines, a unique distinction in a region that mainly produced reds.
+In the 16th century, Cassis became renowned for white wines, a unique distinction in a region mainly producing reds.
 The wines of Cassis have made this tiny seafaring village tucked right next to vibrant Marseille one of the references for white wine in France and the world.
 Today, the Cassis AOC remains unique within Provence, with white wines accounting for 67% of production.
 Rosé, which constitutes about 90% of the output of Provence, in Cassis, accounts for 30%, and reds account for only 3%.
-Cassis might be the most beautiful AOC (appellation d’origine contrôlée) in France: the vineyards cling to the slopes of a magical amphitheatre that plunges towards the shimmering Mediterranean.
+Cassis might be France’s most beautiful AOC (appellation d’origine contrôlée): the vineyards cling to the slopes of a magical amphitheatre that plunges towards the shimmering Mediterranean.
 The Phocaeans (ancient Greeks from Asia Minor) must have been enchanted with these slopes when they first saw them 2,600 years ago.

 Cassis Tourist Office (website)

 Open daily, but the hours change through the seasons.